OWASP/owasp-mastg/Document/0x08a-Testing-Tools.md

 ### APKLab

-[APKLab](https://github.com/APKLab/APKLab "APKLab") is a Visual Studio Code extension that can unpack APKs, decompile DEX, apply patch, and rebuild APKs.
+[APKLab](https://github.com/APKLab/APKLab "APKLab") is a convenient Visual Studio Code extension leveraging tools such as [apktool](#apktool) and [jadx](#jadx) to enable features including app unpacking, decompilation, code patching (e.g. for MITM), and repackaging straight from the IDE.
-Internally it uses [apktool](https://github.com/iBotPeaches/Apktool "apktool") and [jadx](https://github.com/skylot/jadx "jadx"), so you can use those features in Visual Studio Code.

 In addition, APKLab provides various features such as signing APKs, MITM Patch, and more.
 For more information, you can refer to [APKLab's official documentation](https://apklab.surendrajat.xyz/).